 The Development Fund supports trade unions in developing infrastructure to improve access to skills and learning for Scottish workers and to work with employers and external agencies to drive skills and innovation within the workplace.

-AEGIS, ASLEF, BFAWU, Community, EIS, FBU, NUJ, PCS, POA, Prospect, RMT, SAU, Unison, Unite, USDAW, and the Young Workers Project have received development funding for 2019/20.
+Aegis, ASLEF, BFAWU, Community, EIS, FBU, NUJ, PCS, Prospect, RMT, SAU, UNISON, Unite, USDAW and Young Workers have received development funding for 2020-21.

 The Learning Fund

 The Learning Fund finances collective learning provision.
 Delivery of these learning opportunities is predominantly in the workplace or at an agreed alternative location.
 The Learning Fund is funding of last resort and unions will need to demonstrate that all other avenues of funding have been exhausted before applying to the Fund.

 Digital Unions Project

 The Digital Unions Project will enable unions to further develop workplace learning opportunities around digital skills, encourage greater employer engagement, and subsequently lead to an overall increase in digital participation in Scotland, in line with Scottish Government strategy.

 Fair Work: Leadership and Equality Programme